SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders: Introduction

+This has spurred growing interest in machine unlearning, which aims to selectively remove undesired concepts from trained models while preserving their generative abilities~\cite{zhang2024unlearncanvas}.

-A core challenge in concept unlearning is identifying where and how concepts are represented inside these models, especially when the number of trainable parameters is very high.
-Additionally, a single neuron can be active for many different unrelated concepts.
+A core challenge in concept unlearning is identifying where and how concepts are represented inside these models.
+Each neuron can encode multiple unrelated concepts simultaneously.
 This phenomenon is known as \textit{polysemanticity}, making interpretability even more challenging.
-Mechanistic interpretability (MI) seek to understand the internal workings of neural networks by analyzing their components and representations.
+Mechanistic interpretability (MI) seeks to understand the internal workings of neural networks by analyzing their representations.
 Sparse Autoencoders (SAEs) provide a particularly effective MI tool by decomposing model activations into sparse and interpretable concept-level features~\cite{bricken2023monosemanticity}.
-Note that, in this work, we adopt the notion of features as the fundamental units of neural network representations that cannot be further decomposed into simpler independent factors, as defined by ~\citet{bereska2024mechanistic}.
+In this work, we adopt the notion of features as the fundamental units of neural network representations that cannot be further decomposed into simpler independent factors, as defined by ~\citet{bereska2024mechanistic}.
 Neural networks can capture natural abstractions~\cite{Chan2023NaturalAbstractions} through their learned features, which serve as building blocks of their internal representations, aiming to capture the concepts underlying the data.
 For simplicity, we use the terms ``concepts'' and ``features'' interchangeably, as well as ``neurons'' and ``latents''.
 SAEs aim to learn \textit{monosemantic} latents, meaning that they activate almost exclusively for a specific concept.
 On the other hand, to improve models' interpretability even further, individual concepts should not be spread across many latents, aiming for a one-to-one mapping.
-Yet, in practice, multiple latents often respond to the same concept, this phenomenon is also known as \textit{feature splitting}~\cite{bricken2023monosemanticity}.
-This distributed nature poses two key challenges: (i) it necessitates exhaustive searches across many latent combinations to find the right subset to modify, making unlearning computationally expensive; and (ii) overlapping latents blur concept boundaries, so interventions risk unintended side effects on related concepts.
+Yet, in practice, multiple latents often respond to the same concept: this phenomenon is also known as \textit{feature splitting}~\cite{bricken2023monosemanticity}.
+This means modifying one concept requires changing multiple neurons.
+This distributed nature poses two key challenges: (i) exhaustive searches across many latent combinations to find the right subset to modify, making unlearning computationally expensive; and (ii) overlapping latents blur concept boundaries, so interventions risk unintended side effects on related concepts.